fr0xk/Scripts/Markdown/valuation_ratio.md

 Enterprise value to revenue (EV/Revenue) is a financial ratio that measures how much a company is worth relative to its sales.
 It is often used to compare the valuation of companies across different industries or markets.

-In this article, we will look at the EV/Revenue ratios of various Indian sectors as on June 18, 2023, based on the data provided by the user.
+In this article, we will look at the median EV/Revenue ratios of various Indian sectors as on June 18, 2023, based on the data provided by the user.
 We will also calculate the average and median EV/Revenue of all industries and discuss what they imply.
+All these companies have minimum sales and MarketCap around 1 billion (100 crores).

 ## Data